 Surprisingly saying, a lot of young entrepreneurs are forgetting about the impact that the digital world had on every single business sector.

-The young entrepreneurs who are approaching sectors such as real estate, finance or, in general, business realms which are not strictly connected to a digital sphere, are excluding such digital-friendly behaviours from the equation at the start, because “the digital world doesn’t apply to their business sector”.
+The young entrepreneurs who are approaching sectors such as real estate, finance, or, in general, business realms which are not strictly connected to a digital sphere, are excluding such digital-friendly behaviors from the equation at the start, because “the digital world doesn’t apply to their business sector”.

-This is a massive, incredibly big mistake: first of all, because the internet (let’s state it as a fact) is ruling the world, and second of all because of the fact that, if the competition in your specific business field isn’t high, that would eventually result in a massive win for your business, if properly planned.
+This is a massive, incredibly big mistake: first of all, because the internet (let’s state it as a fact) is ruling the world, and second of all because, if the competition in your specific business field isn’t high, that would eventually result in a massive win for your business, if properly planned.
 Digital transformation, for what concerns business development, has become quite largely covered by a lot of entrepreneurs and business coaches, and the reason is mentioned a couple of lines above.

 Entrepreneurship before your thirties?